datacommonsorg/website/tools/nl/embeddings/README.md

     ```
 4. Validate the CSV diffs, update [`model.yaml`](../../../deploy/base/model.yaml) with the generated embeddings version and test out locally.

+5. Generate an SV embeddings differ report by following the process under the [`sv_index_differ`](../svindex_differ/README.md) folder (one level up).
+Look at the diffs and evaluate whether they make sense.

-5. If everything looks good, send out a PR with the `model.yaml` and CSV changes.
+5. If everything looks good, send out a PR with the `model.yaml`, the differ_html file (as a linked attachement) and CSV changes.

 ## One time setup